sandraswiderek/gus-inflacja-gcp/README.md

 ## 🎯 Project Goal

-The goal of this project was to design a cloud-based data pipeline for collecting, processing, and visualizing macroeconomic indicators of Poland.
-It aims to provide clear insights into price dynamics, inflation, and their relation to wages and exchange rates through an interactive dashboard.
+Design and implement a cloud-based data pipeline for collecting, processing, and visualizing macroeconomic indicators of Poland.
+The dashboard provides insights into price dynamics, inflation, wages, and exchange rates.
 ---

 ## 🧰 Project Architecture
 - Data ingested from public APIs: GUS, Eurostat, and NBP (exchange rates).
 - Raw data stored in **Google Cloud Storage**.
 - Data processed and loaded into **BigQuery**.
-- Automated updates scheduled via **Cloud Scheduler**.
+- Automated data refresh using **Cloud Scheduler**.
 - Visualization created in **Looker Studio** (interactive dashboard with year selector).

 ---

 ## 📊 Pipeline flow
-APIs → Cloud Storage → BigQuery → Looker Studio
+[APIs] → [Cloud Storage] → [BigQuery] → [Looker Studio]

 ---